-In my opinion, laundry is a drag.
+Laundry is a drag.
 But it doesn’t have to be!
 I’ve come up with 5 easy ways to add in a little “me time” while still getting your laundry done.
 It’s totally possible to make laundry more enjoyable.

-As the only girl in my home our laundry can be gross.
-My two boys, although they aren’t currently playing organized sports, are super active.
-My 11-year-old is an avid scooter rider who does tricks and scoots around the neighborhood with his bros.
-To say his clothes get sweaty is an understatement.
-My youngest son likes to dig (insert shrugging lady emoji here) in dirt, grass, just about anything and he also roller blades.
-More sweat.
-My husband plays in an adult soccer league weekly.
+My husband plays in an adult soccer league off and on.
 So when I reach into our hampers to start a load of laundry I am often totally grossed out.
-Damp clothes are a breeding ground for bacteria and germs which can not only cause illness, but STINK!
+Damp clothes are a breeding ground for bacteria and germs which can not only cause illness but STINK!

 Because I have to deal with gross, smelly boy things, I look for ways to make laundry more enjoyable.

 If you just have a few minutes to get the laundry folded and put away, then girl, fold as fast as you can.
 But if you have a little bit of time before your next mom requirement, you can make it more enjoyable.

 I totally get that my method of making things more enjoyable for myself can add time on to the task.
 But I argue that you can and should take that time for yourself.
 I don’t consider it full-on self-care unless you can 100% focus on yourself.

 But adding a little intentional enjoyment to your tasks is a MUST!

 Take Stock of your Mental Health

 One thing I dislike about the laundry is that it is never actually done!
 Just when I get it all cleaned and put away, somehow the hampers are full again!